 World Of Hyatt Business Credit Card Review

-Chase publicly released this card on October 6, 2021.
-Given that it is a completely new product, a review of the World of Hyatt Business Credit Card will help to unpack all of the information.
+Here is our review of the World of Hyatt Business Credit Card will help to unpack all of the card and offers information.
 Let’s look at the welcome offer (and its overall value), application rules for who is eligible for this card, and then the features of the card.
 This will help us arrive at the end: is this card a long-term keeper or not?

 The current welcome offer for the launch of the World of Hyatt Business Credit Card is as follows:

 - Earn up to 60,000 Bonus Points after spending $5,000 within the first three months from account opening.

 - Cardmembers who apply by 10/6/22 and get the card to receive 2 Tier-Qualifying Night Credits for each night you stay from 8/23/22 through 12/31/22.

 - Annual fee of $199 is NOT waived the first year.

 This offer is a bit lower than the offer at launch, which was 75,000 points after $7,500 in spend.
 The spending requirement is a bit easier for people to manage now and their is the limited time offer of double elite credits.
 Which one is preferable will depend on your goals.

 As with all cards from Chase, there are several application rules to keep in mind.